 Imagine a situation that can produce strong negative emotions, like a frustrating math homework assignment.
-If a parent hovers too much, she risks taking over the regulation role.
-“Instead of the child recognizing that the work is frustrating and figuring out how to handle it,” Dr. Rouse explains, “what he feels is that the parent is frustrating him by making him do it.”
+If a parent hovers too much, they risk taking over the regulation role.
+“Instead of the child recognizing that the work is frustrating and figuring out how to handle it,” Dr. Rouse explains, “what they feel is that the parent is frustrating them by making them do it.”

-Scaffolding in this situation might be helping the child with one problem, and then expecting him to try the rest.
-If he feels frustrated, he might get up and get a drink.
-He might use a timer to give himself periodic breaks.
-The parent would check in on him at intervals, and offer praise for his efforts.
+Scaffolding in this situation might be helping the child with one problem, and then expecting them to try the rest.
+If they feel frustrated, they might get up and get a drink.
+They might use a timer to give themselves periodic breaks.
+The parent would check in on them at intervals, and offer praise for their efforts.

 Dry runs are another way to scaffold self-regulation.
 For instance, if you’ve had trouble with a child reacting impulsively or having a tantrum in a store, make a short visit when you don’t need to do serious shopping.
-Have her practice walking with you, keeping her hands to herself.
-She gets points towards some goal every time she is successful.
+Have them practice walking with you, keeping their hands to themselves.
+They get points towards some goal every time they are successful.

 Dr. Rouse says that often parents get discouraged when things don’t go well the first time they try skill-building, but consistency and starting at a level that is appropriate for your child are key.
 Rather than giving up, try paring down the activity so it is more doable, and slowly give your child more and more independence to handle it.

-For instance, if brushing her teeth is a problem for your child, you might start by focusing just on putting toothpaste on the brush, and respond with positive feedback and rewards when she does it.
-Once she’s practiced that a few times, add the next step in the chain.
+For instance, if brushing their teeth is a problem for your child, you might start by focusing just on putting toothpaste on the brush, and respond with positive feedback and rewards when they do it.
+Once they’ve practiced that a few times, add the next step in the chain.

 Similarly, if getting out the door in the morning is causing meltdowns, target one step at a time.
 First, say, getting dressed by 7:15.
-Once she’s mastered that, set a target time for breakfast, and add that.
-Breaking the chain into small steps allows her to build self-regulation skills in manageable increments.
+Once they’ve mastered that, set a target time for breakfast, and add that.
+Breaking the chain into small steps allows them to build self-regulation skills in manageable increments.